itzikbs1/Ex4---Pokemon/README.md

 ### Running the project

-**How To Run** - To run the program the user first needs to download the project from the github page including the jar file.
+To run the program the user first needs to download the project from the github page including the jar file.
 Then he needs open the terminal and  be in the same directory as the client class.
 Then type the following command: *java -jar Ex4_Server_v0.0.jar (case number)*.
 Where the case number ranges from 0 to 15.
 Press enter and then run the GameRun class to initiate the gui and the algorithm.

 ### UMl Diagram